-Many Concord staffs and fellows combine their experiences in the practical world of strategizing, implementing and problem-solving with academic and analytical work, as well as disseminating their findings through media appearances, publicizing and speaking engagements.
+Many Concord staff and fellows combine their experiences in the practical world of strategizing, implementing and problem-solving with academic and analytical work, as well as disseminating their findings through media appearances, publicizing and speaking engagements.
 They therefore retain a grounded and evidence-focused approach to policy development and research and conversely implement projects and develop programs informed by the latest global thinking and cutting-edge approaches.
-Recent selected publications by Concord staffs and fellows include:
+Recent selected publications by Concord staff and fellows include:

 Jawaid, A. (2017): From Foreign Fighters to Returnees: The Challenges of Rehabilitation and Reintegration Policies, Journal of Peacebuilding & Development, Volume 12, 2017 – Issue 2 pp. 102-107